moxious/neoprofiler/README.md

 The source distribution contains a file called `SAMPLE.cypher` with a few simple statements to create a sample database.
 The output below corresponds to what the program creates when run on that sample database.

+Code is under development, and so this output format is not yet stable; as new features are added, changes are likely to occur.

 ```
 {